actions/dependency-review-action/README.md

 ### config-file

-A string representing the path to an external configuraton file.
+A string representing the path to an external configuration file.
 By default external configuration files are not used.

 **Possible values**: A string representing the absolute path to the